Catel/Catel.Docs/src/vnext/content/catel-core/reflection/_index.md

-# Reflection
++++
+title = "Reflection"
+description = ""
++++

 Internally, Catel uses reflection to implement some of its behavior.
 And why not make all these excellent reflection classes public?

 # Getting types without versioning

 Sometimes you know what type to get and what assembly it is living in.
 However, you don't want to be version-dependent by specifying the fully qualified assembly name.
 Using the TypeHelper.GetType method, it is possible to get a type by only the assembly name (say Catel.Core) and the type name (say Catel.Data.ObservableObject).

 ```
 var type = PropertyHelper.GetType("Catel.Data.ObservableObject", "Catel.Core");